separatedconcerns/cashendar-server/README.md

 Wheres My Money

+Visualize your financial behavior in your Google Calendar.

-Powered by React, Firebase, Google Cloud Functions, Plaid, Google Calendar, and Google maps
+Powered by React, Firebase, Google Cloud Functions, Plaid, and Google Calendar.

 To setup: